 The Matador of Manacor

-It was with a heavy heart that Nadal was forced to withdraw from the London 2012 Games, where he was due to act as flag-bearer for the Spanish delegation during the Opening Ceremony.
-After being diagnosed with tendinitis of the knee, he spent seven long months recuperating on the sidelines.
+It was with a heavy heart that Nadal was forced to withdraw from London 2012, where he was due to carry the flag for the Spanish delegation at the Opening Ceremony.
+After being diagnosed with tendinitis of the knee, he spent seven long months recovering on the sidelines.